T

 transport hub

-Ireland's busiest airport, serving as the main international gateway to Dublin.
-Offers various transport links to the city center.
+Ireland's busiest airport, serving as the main gateway to Dublin.
+It offers numerous amenities and transportation options into the city center.

 ~120 min